-With this somewhat chaotic season comes some dangers that people tend to overlook, and if those dangers are overlooked by the establishments people are shopping at, they can be on the hook for liability should things go wrong.
+The chaotic shopping season hides some dangers that customers tend to overlook, and if those dangers are overlooked by the establishments that you are shopping at, the property owners could be held accountable if something should go wrong.

 Exchanging Expert & Non-Expert Information Prior to Trial: During a trial, testimony from laymen and expert witnesses are a crucial tool in proving your case.
 For this reason, it is important to decide before discovery is complete what all potential witnesses have to say, and whether you will need an expert witness to prove any [...]

 Despite dogs being man’s best friend, many people are justified in being wary around dogs they are not familiar with.
 The World Health Organization estimates approximately 4.5 million Americans are bitten by dogs every year.
 Perhaps most concerning is that children make up the largest percentage of dog bite victims.
 Animal bites can result in [...]